multimeric/aaindexer/README.rst

 **aaindexer.scrape_database(index: int) -> str**

-   Scrapes an aaindex database, and returns it as plain text :param
+   Scrapes an aaindex database, and returns it as plain text

+   :Parameters:
-   index: The number of the database to return (1-3) :return: The aaindex database contents
+      **index** – The number of the database to return (1-3)

+   :Returns:
+      The aaindex database contents

 **aaindexer.scrape_parse(index: int, progress=False) ->
 list[`aaindexer.models.AaindexRecord <#aaindexer.AaindexRecord>`_]**

+   Scrapes an aaindex database and parses the result

+   :Parameters:
-   Scrapes an aaindex database and parses the result :param index: The number of the database to return (1-3) :param progress: If true, show progress
+      *  **index** – The number of the database to return (1-3)

+      *  **progress** – If true, show progress

 Development